-I recently read Scott Adams’ book How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life.
+Scott Adams’ How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life is concise, entertaining, and full of personal anecdotes that illustrate his concepts and keep things interesting.
 Scott became famous due to his iconic Dilbert comic strip and has recently been in the spotlight for correctly predicting that Donald Trump would win the Republican nomination and the presidency months before anyone else.

 Create systems not goals